 Curiosity@Work Report | Insights by Country

-- Managers in India struggle, similarly to their global peers, with issues related to employee morale and retention, as well as face challenges related to hiring applicants with necessary technical and interpersonal skills.
+- Managers in the UK struggle, similarly to their global peers, with issues related to employee morale, collaboration and – to a lesser degree – retention.
+These managers also face challenges related to hiring applicants with necessary technical and interpersonal skills.

-- Managers in India are on par with global averages in believing curiosity is an intrinsically valuable trait that will continue to become more important for employees to have – particularly among company leadership.
+- Managers in the UK are on par with global averages, and believe curiosity is an intrinsically valuable trait that will continue to become more important for employees to have – particularly among company leadership.

-- Curiosity can help address Indian managers' concerns.
-Highly valuable benefits of curiosity include increased efficiency (65%), creative thinking (63%) and stronger collaboration (61%) in the workplace and among employees.
+- Curiosity can help address UK managers’ concerns.
+Highly valuable benefits of curiosity include increased efficiency (56%), creative thinking (55%) and engagement (52%) within the workplace and among employees.

-- More than 2 in 5 managers (44%) in India fall into a category of individuals considered to be highly curious based on the SAS Curiosity Index (on par with global findings).
-These managers exhibit greater workplace engagement and motivation and do more to encourage this valuable skill among their direct reports.
+- Fewer managers in the UK fall into a category of individuals considered to be highly curious based on the SAS Curiosity Index (25% in the UK vs. 38% globally).
+It is beneficial for managers to display high workplace curiosity because they exhibit greater workplace engagement and motivation, and do more to encourage this valuable skill among their direct reports compared to less-curious peers, leaving UK managers at risk of falling behind their peers in other markets.

-Curiosity is an increasingly valuable employee trait both globally and in India.
+Curiosity is an increasingly valuable employee trait both globally and in the United Kingdom.

 - Midlevel managers (52%).

-When asked in which departments it is especially valuable for employees to have curiosity, Indian managers say:
+When asked in which departments it is especially valuable for employees to have curiosity, UK managers say:

 - Research and development (50%).